Assyrian continuity: Contemporary identities and name debate

 For communities that identify themselves as Assyrian, Assyrian continuity forms a key part of their self-identity.
-Many modern Assyrians are named after ancient Mesopotamian figures, such as Sargon, Sennacherib and Nebuchadnezzar, and the modern Assyrian flag displays symbolism which is derived from ancient Assyria.
+Many modern Assyrians are named after ancient Mesopotamian figures, such as Sargon, Sennacherib and Nebuchadnezzar (and indeed many Assyrian family names still link to ancient Mesopotamian names), and the modern Assyrian flag displays symbolism which is derived from ancient Assyria.
 From the second half of the 20th century to the present, Assyrians, particularly in the diaspora, have continued to promote Assyrian nationalism as a unifying force among their people.
 Some denominational groups have opposed being lumped in as "Assyrians" and as a result, they have founded counter-movements of their own; the so-called "name debate" is still a hotly discussed topic within Syriac Christian communities today, especially in the diaspora which lives outside the Assyrian homeland.

-Among Syriac Christians, followers of the Syriac Orthodox Church are the most noteworthy opponents to identifying as Assyrians.
-In the centuries that followed the fall of the Assyrian Empire, the Aramaic-speaking population of Syria (those who today belong to the Syriac Orthodox Church) diverged somewhat in culture and beliefs from the Aramaic-speaking populations of Mesopotamia as they were exposed to different neighbors and cultural influences.
 Followers of the Assyrian Church of the East have historically most often been exposed to cultural influences from Iran whereas followers of the Syriac Orthodox Church have been exposed to cultural influences from Greece.
-An alternative name promoted by some Syriac Orthodox church officials is Aramean (ʾārāmāyā), for instance advocated by Patriarch Ignatius Aphrem I (patriarch 1933–1957).
-More recently, Syriac Orthodox adherents have simply preferred to identify themselves as "Syriac", the name of their church and the liturgical language and an alternate transliteration of suryayā.
+In the Syriac Orthodox Church, officials have been important part of advancing secular Assyrianism, then later reducing it by creating of separate "Syrian" or "Arameans" identities.
+For instance, Patriarch Ignatius Aphrem I (then bishop, later patriarch between 1933 and 1957) was a part of the Assyrian Delegation to the Paris Peace Conference in 1919, which asked for a homeland for the Assyrian people.
+The patriarchal residence was later moved to Syria and after the Simele massacre, Ignatius Aphrem I took an anti-Assyrian stance due to fear of persecution, which came to influence the religious mindset of the Syriac Orthodox community.
+The church was then called the Assyrian Apostolic Church of Antioch in the United States, a name Ignatius Aphrem I came to change to the Syrian Orthodox.
 In 1981, Patriarch Ignatius Zakka I advocated Syriac identity over both Assyrian and Aramean identity.
-Today, people who identify as Aramean or Syriac typically use those identities interchangeably.
+More recently, many Syriac Orthodox adherents have preferred to identify themselves as "Syriac" in English (the name of their church and the liturgical language and an alternate transliteration of suryayā), some identifying as Syriac and Assyrian or Aramean interchangeably.
 Some members of the Chaldean Catholic Church, "Chaldeans", have also lobbied for recognition as a distinct group in recent times.
-Modern international organizations generally do not recognize Assyrians, Syriacs, Arameans and Chaldeans as members of different ethnic groups, instead, they merely consider these names alternate names and numerous church leaders have also affirmed that they belong to the same ethnic group, albeit to different Christian denominations.
+Modern international organizations generally do not recognize Assyrians, Syriacs, Arameans and Chaldeans as members of different ethnic groups, instead, they merely consider these names alternate names for Assyrians and numerous church leaders have also affirmed that they belong to the same ethnic group, albeit to different Christian denominations.

 Other forms of continuity

+In addition to continuity in written record, self-designation and self-perception, there continued to be important continuities between ancient and contemporary Mesopotamia in terms of religion, literary culture and settlement well after the post-imperial period.